-The size of our program, with 3 DR and 2 IR residents/year and up to 4 fellows, allows for a resident-centered experience, combining the best of academic subspecialty level teaching and research with hands-on active learning.
+The size of our program, with 3 DR and 2 IR/DR residents per year and up to 3 fellows, allows for a resident-centered experience, combining the best of academic subspecialty level teaching and research with hands-on active learning.

 Our collegial atmosphere involves residents in all aspects of the training program, including curriculum design and resident selection.
 The timing and format of the ABR exam allows for a flexible, individualized fourth year of training with resident input a major driving force in the design of this year.
-In addition to allowing residents further training in clinical areas of interest, the fourth year allows elective opportunities in global health, radiology leadership/business, and informatics, as well as a clinician-educator pathway, non-radiology clinical electives, a community radiology elective, and dedicated research time.
+In addition to allowing residents further training in clinical areas of interest, the fourth year allows elective opportunities in global health, radiology leadership/business, and informatics, as well as a clinician-educator pathway, non-radiology clinical experiences, community radiology, and dedicated research time.
 This innovative approach sets our program apart from others.
 We have also introduced a longitudinal radiology resident educator’s track for residents in their second or third year who have a strong interest in medical education and academia, as well as a biannual research abstract workshop.
-Most recently, we implemented an AI curriculum.
+Two years ago we implemented an AI curriculum.

-We have an Integrated IR residency program and an Independent IR residency program.
+We have an Integrated Interventional Radiology residency program and an Independent IR residency program.
 We also have an Early Specialization in Interventional Radiology (ESIR) program.

-We are excited about the new D-H patient tower, which is being built and is slated to be completed in the fall of 2022.
+We are excited about the construction of a new D-H patient pavilion, which is slated to be completed in early 2023.
 This tower will add 64 new patient beds (with future space that can be used for 48 additional beds for a total of 112) to D-H’s current 396 inpatient bed capacity.